 - Non-manipulatable base-money, like the gold during the gold-standard.
 Bitcoin could easily serve as base-money

 - Clear separation of the base-money and credit-money in the monetary system.
-Base-money is persistent, credit-money is created and destroyed
+Base-money is persistent.
+Commercial banks create and destroy credit-money continuously.
+The issue in our current system is that there is no clear separation between these two types of money…

-- Convertibility of the credit-money into the base-money – this worked till 1933 in the U.S. – everyone could demand his dollars to be converted into gold (25 dollars into 1 ounce of gold) – this would limit the exponential growth of the credit-money in the economy
+- Mandatory convertibility of the credit-money into the base-money – this worked till 1933 in the U.S. – everyone could demand his dollars to be converted into gold (25 dollars into 1 ounce of gold) – this would limit the exponential growth of the credit-money in the economy

-- Let banks issue private credit-money – like it was before the 1913 Federal Reserve Act – every commercial bank could create own credit-money.
-People decided which credit-money to use or not to use
+- Let banks issue private credit-money – like it was before the 1913 Federal Reserve Act – every commercial bank could create its credit-money.
+People decided which credit-money to use or not to use – people tended to use conservative banks and not the banks with aggressive lending portfolios

 - Allow monetary competition – allow multiple “money types” to exist in parallel.
 Allow the fiat system and Bitcoin system in parallel.
-Let people decide.
+Let people decide, which money people want to use

 For more information check out the related articles from the SmartCredit.io blog: